Frequently Asked Questions

 I need to submit my supporting documents online via “PJ Web.”
 What file formats are accepted, and what is the maximum file size for each file?

-– Accepted file extensions are: jpeg, jpg, pdf, png;
+– The allowed file extensions are: jpeg, jpg, pdf, png;

 – Please use scanned copies rather than photographs, but photographs are accepted if they are legible and of good quality.